2011 Singaporean general election: Parliamentary reforms

 On 11 March 2010 the Government tabled three bills in the parliament to amend the Constitution, the Presidential Elections Act and the Parliamentary Elections Act.
 These amendments reduced the number of Group representation constituencies (GRC), increased the number of Non-Constituency Members of Parliament (NCMPs) to a maximum of nine (inclusive of the number of elected opposition members of Parliament), and the number of Nominated Members of Parliament (NMPs) permanent also to nine.
 A one-day "cooling-off" day was implemented, during which campaigning was forbidden, with only party political broadcasts allowed.
 Internet campaigning was also formally legalised as a legitimate means of political campaigning.
 On 26 April 2010, the amendments to the Constitution were passed by a vote of 74–1 after a three-hour debate on the bill.

+A month before the dissolution, the Elections Department Singapore announced a raise of the maximum campaigning expenses in this election, which raised from the previous amount per each voter of $3 up to $3.50.

 Political parties

 The governing People's Action Party (PAP) has been in power since Singapore's independence in 1965, and is currently led by the Prime Minister Lee Hsien Loong.
-Besides the ruling PAP, the other major political parties that may contest the upcoming elections are the Workers' Party of Singapore (WP) led by Low Thia Khiang, the Singapore People's Party led by Chiam See Tong which left the Singapore Democratic Alliance (SDA) in 2011, the Singapore Democratic Party (SDP) led by Chee Soon Juan, (Note: After the ruling government sued him into bankruptcy, Chee Soon Juan is barred from standing in elections.
+Besides the ruling PAP, the other major political parties that may contest the upcoming elections are the Workers' Party (WP) led by Low Thia Khiang, the Singapore People's Party led by Chiam See Tong which left the Singapore Democratic Alliance (SDA) in 2011, the Singapore Democratic Party (SDP) led by Chee Soon Juan, (Note: After the ruling government sued him into bankruptcy, Chee Soon Juan is barred from standing in elections.
 The SDP was thus led by its assistant secretary-general, John Tan, contesting in Sembawang GRC.) the National Solidarity Party (NSP) led by Goh Meng Seng which left the SDA in 2007, the Reform Party (Singapore) led by Kenneth Jeyaretnam, and the Singapore Democratic Alliance (SDA) led by Desmond Lim, which is composed of the Pertubuhan Kebangsaan Melayu Singapura (Singapore Malay National Organization) (PKMS) and the Singapore Justice Party (SJP).
 The Reform Party is the newest party and was created on 18 June 2008 and was then led by former Member of Parliament J.B.
 Jeyaretnam.
 He could have stood for election after he was discharged from bankruptcy and reinstated to the bar, however, Jeyaretnam died of heart failure on 30 September 2008 at the age of 82.
 His eldest son, Kenneth Jeyaretnam has since taken up leadership of the party and is now its secretary-general.